The Ultimate Guide to Ecommerce Sales Tax

 Selling online makes sales tax a bit tricker because your location is less straightforward.
 Your business’s headquarters might be in one state, with warehouses in another.
 And your customer base could be all over the country—or the world.

-This wasn’t always the case though.
-A few years ago, online merchants were only required to pay ecommerce sales tax to states where they have a physical presence.
+This wasn’t always the case.
+Until a few years ago, online merchants were only required to pay sales tax for ecommerce to states where they have a physical presence.
+But the 2018 South Dakota vs Wayfair Supreme Court ruling changed that.

-Physical presence: A store, office, warehouse or other business facility as defined by the state
+Physical presence: A store, office, warehouse, or other business facility as defined by the state

 States also get to choose the following sales tax factors: